CSCfi/csc-user-guide/docs/support/faq/how-to-use-pouta-for-remote-desktop.md

 ```
 vncserver -list
 ```
-Note that with this documentation the NoVNC session will only work ':1'

 To kill a VNC session you can run the command (change ':1' to the session number)